Nixtla/nixtla/README.md

 ## 🗞️ TimeGPT-1: Revolutionizing Forecasting and Anomaly Detection

-Time series data is an essential component in various sectors, including finance, healthcare, meteorology, and social sciences.
-Whether it’s tracking ocean tides or monitoring the daily closing value of the Dow Jones, time series data plays an indispensable role in forecasting future values and informing decision-making processes.
+Time series data is pivotal across various sectors, including finance, healthcare, meteorology, and social sciences.
+Whether it's monitoring ocean tides or tracking the Dow Jones's daily closing values, time series data is crucial for forecasting and decision-making.

-Traditionally, analysts have relied on methods like ARIMA, ETS, MSTL, Theta, and CES, as well as machine learning models like XGBoost and LightGBM or deep learning models to analyze time series data.
+Traditional analysis methods such as ARIMA, ETS, MSTL, Theta, CES, machine learning models like XGBoost and LightGBM, and deep learning approaches have been standard tools for analysts.
+However, TimeGPT introduces a paradigm shift with its standout performance, efficiency, and simplicity.
+Thanks to its zero-shot inference capability, TimeGPT streamlines the analytical process, making it accessible even to users with minimal coding experience.

-However, in comparison to established statistical, machine learning, and deep learning methods, TimeGPT stands out in terms of performance, efficiency, and simplicity through its zero-shot inference capability.

-TimeGPT is user-friendly and low-code.
-Users can simply upload their time series data and generate forecasts or detect anonal ies for desired time steps with just a single line of code.

-TimeGPT is the only out of the box foundational model for time series and be used through our public APIs, throgu Azure Studio (comming soon) or on your own infrastructure.
+TimeGPT is user-friendly and low-code, enabling users to upload their time series data and either generate forecasts or detect anomalies with just a single line of code.
+As the only foundational model for time series analysis out of the box, TimeGPT can be integrated via our public APIs, through Azure Studio (coming soon), or deployed on your own infrastructure.

-Want to chat: send us an email to ops [at] nixtla.io.

 ## ⚙️ Architecture
 Self-attention, the revolutionary concept introduced by the paper “Attention is all you need“, is the basis of the this foundational model.
 The TimeGPT model is not based on any existing large language model(LLMs).
 It is independently trained on vast timeseries dataset as a large transformer model and is designed so as to minimize the forecasting error.